 Willie Upshaw took over from John Mayberry as the Toronto Blue Jays’ primary first baseman in 1982.

 Originally drafted by the New York Yankees in 1975, the Blue Jays acquired him through the Rule 5 draft in 1977.
-He made his major league debut in 1978 and stayed on the 25 man roster as mandated by the Rule 5 rules.
-He struggled in 1978 stayed in the minors for a full season before bouncing up and down ain 1980-81.
-During this time, however, the Jays incumbent first baseman John Mayberry took the young Upshaw underneath his wing and mentored him in the nuances of the game.
-Ironically, this led to Mayberry’s departure in 1982 to give the full time job to Upshaw.
+He made his major league debut in 1978 and stayed on the 25 man-roster so the Blue Jays didn’t have to return him to the Yankees.
+He struggled in 1978, and was then sent to the minors for a full season before bouncing up and down in 1980-81.
+During this time the Jays’ incumbent first baseman John Mayberry took the young Upshaw underneath his wing, mentored him, and showed him the nuances of the first base position.
+Mayberry’s tutelage eventually led to his own departure in 1982 as the Blue Jays gave the full time first baseman’s job to Upshaw.

-Upshaw’s production steadily declined over the next 3 seasons, and as the Jays became legitimate contenders in the AL East, a move had to be made.
-Eventually Upshaw gave way to the power-hitting Fred McGriff and Upshaw was sold to the Cleveland Indians..
+Upshaw’s production steadily declined over the next three seasons.
+As the Jays became legitimate contenders in the AL East, a move had to be made.
+Upshaw gave way to the power-hitting Fred McGriff and Upshaw was sold to the Cleveland Indians.
 The Toronto Sun’s Bob Elliott talked recently about how that move shook down:

 It was clear Fred McGriff would play first, Cecil Fielder would DH and incumbent Willie Upshaw would be moved.
 Upshaw dodged phoned calls all winter and would not discuss the subject in the spring.